el-moudni-hicham/el-moudni-hicham/README.md

     - 🤝 I’m looking for **or new experiences and opportunities**

-    - 👨‍💻 All of my projects are available at [https://github.com/el-moudni-hicham](https://github.com/el-moudni-hicham)

     - 💬 Ask me about **AI**

-    - 📫 How to reach me **hichamelmoudni7@gmail.com**
    </td>
    <td valign="center">
     <h3 align="left">Connect with me:</h3>